LATEST NEWS

 Mamelodi Sundowns, led by Portuguese coach Miguel Cardoso, beat FAR Rabat 2-1 on aggregate, after the sides drew in Rabat, to claim their second Champions League title.

-See John Bethell’s analysis of what may happen in ‘Reports & Analysis’.
+See John Bethell’s analysis of what happened in ‘Reports & Analysis’.

 Unai Emery again proved his European expertise as his Aston Villa easily beat Freiburg 3–0 in the final to lift their first major European crown since 1982.